Swapnil-ingle/Swapnil-ingle.github.io/get-a-software-dev-job-as-a-fresher.md

 > You're as good as your projects.

-Be a perpetual learner, you won't sustain in this industry if you cannot keep on learning new things.
-You'll have to redefine your skills every few years as a software dev, if you hate learning new things go for a government job instead - there's much stability there in terms of learning new things and redefining yourself all over.
+Be a perpetual learner, you won’t sustain in this industry if you cannot keep on learning new things.
+You’ll have to redefine your skills every few years as a software dev, if you hate learning new things go for a government job instead - there’s much stability there in terms of staying in your comfort zone.

 Write your learnings in a blog and showcase them.

-Whenever you are following a course or trying to learn some new skill, always try to document it - hopefully using G-Doc - but paper notes should work as well.
+Whenever you are taking a course or trying to learn some new skill, always try to document it - preferably using G-Doc - but paper notes should work as well.
 This way you will have something concrete to show for the time you invested in your learning.
-Look at the greener side, if you didn't get anything else at least you got a good article from it :D.
+Look at the greener side, if you didn’t get anything else at least you got a good article from it :D.

 Always try to learn/write documentation like you're going to show it or share it with a group of people whom you held in high regard.